China Int’l Vending Machines & Self-service Facilities Fair 2019 (China VMF 2019)

 Guangdong Province Leads China in Vending Machines Exports

-Throughout 2017, China exported 0.43 million pieces of vending machines, totaling USD 17.1195 million.
+Throughout 2017, China exported 0.43 million pieces of vending machines, totaling USD 17.1195 million, as recorded by www.askci.com.
 The top 10 vending machines exporting provinces in China in descending order are Guangdong, Jiangsu, Shanghai, Fujian, Liaoning, Hubei, Sichuan, Shandong, Zhejiang, and Beijing.

 Preview of China VMF 2019